LArSoft/larsoft.github.io/LArSoftWiki/Using_clang_format.md

 ## Using clang format with an editor

+**NOTE:** These instructions are old and do not reflect the current clang format.

 Although `clang-format` can be made available by explicitly setting up the `clang` UPS product, the recommended way of using `clang-format` is to integrate it into your editor.

 ### Prerequisites